oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/initial.md

     - All Model in Image domains must supply a runtime encryption Secret with a `password` value.
     - It is used to encrypt configuration that is passed around internally by the operator.
     - The value must be kept private but can be arbitrary; you can optionally supply a different secret value every time you restart the domain.
-  - If your domain type is `JRF`, create secrets containing your RCU access URL, credentials, and prefix.
   - Deploy a Domain YAML file that references the new image.
   - Wait for the domain's Pods to start and reach their ready state.

 #### Secrets

-First, create the secrets needed by both `WLS` and `JRF` type model domains.
+First, create the secrets needed by the domain.
 You have to create the WebLogic credentials secret and any other secrets that are referenced from the macros in the WDT model file.
 For more details about using macros in the WDT model files, see [Working with the WDT model files]({{< relref "managing-domains/working-with-wdt-models/model-files/_index.md" >}}).

 Run the following `kubectl` commands to deploy the required secrets: